 Your signed rental agreement

 Rental company’s assessment of the car’s condition when you picked it up and when you returned it

 Invoice from the rental company charging you the deductible/fees

 A detailed account of the incident (including photographs/video evidence if you have it)

 This is pretty par for the course when it comes to renting a car.
 Always make sure you keep receipts and invoices just in case something bad happens.

 So now let’s get into some of the shortcomings of Discover Cars.

-It’s important to be aware that some of Discover’s pros can also be cons, and that some other cons are shared with most other car rental companies, and are just consequences of the variability of renting cars in general.
+It’s important to be aware that some of Discover’s pros can also be cons, and that some other cons are shared with most other car rentals, and are just consequences of the variability of renting cars in general.

 4.1 Smaller, lesser-known companies